 How to carry out an Informal Meeting

-For the Disciplinary Procedures
+For the Capability Procedure

 The below checklist is for guidance purposes only, as it is recognised that the manager will need to determine how best to manage such a meeting based on the individual circumstances of the case.
+Please do seek advice from HR at any point as needed.

 Please ensure that all discussions during this process are fair, appropriate and above reproach.